Composing Task-Agnostic Policies with Deep Reinforcement Learning: Future Research Directions Discussion

 Apart from compositionality, another research problem in the way of building intelligent machines is the autonomous acquisition of new skills that were lacking in the system and therefore, hindered it from the solving the given task \citep{lake2017building}.
-In this section, we demonstrate that our composition model holds the potential for building such a system that autonomously acquires missing skills and compose them together with the existing skill set to solve the given problem.
+In this section, we demonstrate that our composition model holds the potential for building such a system that can simultaneously learn new missing skills and compose them together with the existing skill set to solve the given problem.

 Fig. \ref{nsa} shows a simple ant-maze environment in which the 3D quadruped-Ant has to reach the target, indicated as a green region.
 In this problem, we equip our composition model with a single primitive policy for walking in the right direction and a trainable, parametric policy function.
 The trainable policy function takes the state without goal information and outputs the parameters for Gaussian distribution to model the robot's action space.
 Note that the composite model requires a skill of walking upward in addition to moving in the right direction to reach the given goal.
 To determine if our composition model can teach the new parametric policy function to move upward, we trained our composition model along with the new policy using the shared Q- and value-functions.
 Once trained, we observed that our composition model learned the parametric policy function for walking in an upward direction with slight right-turning behavior.